M66B/FairEmail/FAQ.md

 The Android account manager will be used to fetch and refresh OAuth tokens for selected on-device accounts.
 OAuth for non on-device accounts is not supported because Google requires a [yearly security audit](https://support.google.com/cloud/answer/9110914) ($15,000 to $75,000) for this.
+Since FairEmail is basically offered free of charge, it is not an option to pay such an amount annually for a security audit.
 You can read more about this [here](https://www.theregister.com/2019/02/11/google_gmail_developer/).

 OAuth for Outlook/Office 365, Yahoo, Mail.ru and Yandex is supported via the quick setup wizard.